joeystevens00/http_service_builder/README.md

 ## HTTP Service Builder Integrated with Git
-Builds every branch of an HTTP Service and maps it to the URL alias /$BRANCH/.
+Builds every branch of an HTTP Service and maps it to the URL location /$BRANCH/.
 It works by building GoCD, a GoCD agent, and nginx.
 It adds jobs to GoCD for every git branch, and it configures nginx to reverse proxy to the appropriate $PORT for requests to /$BRANCH/.
 The GoCD Agent is configured to build sibling docker containers, so you can run docker commands in the job script as you'd expect.

 ### Example